booleanbites/houzi-doc/_docs/hooks-widgets/5_add_new_font_add.md

 ---
 title: Add new font
-category: App Setup
+category: Hooks & Widgets
-order: 6
+order: 5
 ---

 You can add new fonts to the app by copying the font with different weight in the following folder